THE

 hetu, which is in the form of an effect.

-It necessarily presupposes its cause like smoke necessarily implying the
+it necessarily presupposes its cause like smoke necessarily implying the

-existence of fire.
-The causal
+existence of fire. the causal

 connection is given to us in our experience of both anvaya